eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 iofogctl deploy -f /tmp/quick-start.yaml
 ```

-After the deployment has successfully completed, we can verify the resources we specified in the YAML file are running on our local machine.
+After the deployment has successfully completed, you can verify the resources you specified in the YAML file are running on your local machine.

 ```bash
 iofogctl get all